ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 \>\>Select the true statement(s):<<

-[!x] The #1 biggest risk in the OWASP “Top 10 Web Application Security Risks” are injection flaws, including SQL injection and OS command injection.
+[!x] Injection is a risk listed in the 2021 OWASP Top 10.

-[x] Cross-site scripting (XSS) is in the OWASP “Top 10 Web Application Security Risks”.
+[x] Security Misconfiguration is a risk listed in the 2021 OWASP Top 10.

-[ ] Buffer overflows are in the OWASP “Top 10 Web Application Security Risks”. {{ selected: No, and it is understandable if you missed this.
+[ ] Buffer overflows are in the 2021 OWASP Top 10. {{ selected: No, and it is understandable if you missed this.
 Buffer overflows are very common in embedded systems, because they are widely implemented in C and C++ which provide little protection against buffer overflows.
 Most web applications are written in other programming languages that protect against buffer overflows, and thus they have relatively rare in web applications. }}

 ### CWE Top 25